Concepts - Administrator Guide - 8 - Cortex XSOAR - Cortex - Security Operations

 Content Packs

 All Cortex XSOAR content is organized in packs.
-Packs are groups of artifacts that implement use cases in the product.
+Packs are pre-built collections of security tools, configurations, and content designed to enhance the capabilities of the Cortex XSOAR platform.
 Content packs are created by Palo Alto Networks, technology partners, consulting companies, MSSPs, customers, and individual contributors.
-Content packs may include a variety of different components, such as integrations, scripts, playbooks, and widgets.
+The content packs may include a variety of different components, such as integrations, scripts, playbooks, and widgets.

 Incidents